AndreasMerentitis/TfLambda-arxiv-keras/README.md

-# Serverless Machine Learning inference on AWS Lambda with TensorFlow and keras (with flask front end)
+# Serverless Machine Learning inference on AWS Lambda with TensorFlow / keras and flask front end

 This project classifies a given abstract in different subfields of Machine Learning (using labels from arxiv).
 Under the hood there is a TensorFlow NLP classification model deployed to AWS Lambda using the Serverless framework.